What does “omatase” mean in Japanese?

 Let me start with the definition and meanings of “omatase”.

-- omatase – お待たせ (おまたせ) : a phrase meaning ‘sorry to have kept you waiting’, ‘thank you for waiting’, or such in Japanese.
+- omatase – お待たせ (おまたせ) : a word used to mean ‘sorry to have kept you waiting’, ‘thank you for waiting’, or such in Japanese.

-Native speakers use this phrase to express their apology or appreciation to someone who has been waiting for them.
-So, the usage of this phrase is similar to those of the English ones above, I think.
+Japanese native speakers use this word to express their apology or appreciation to someone who has been waiting for them.
+So, the usage is very similar to those of the English phrases like “sorry to have kept you waiting” and “thank you for waiting”.

-The definition and meanings are not that difficult.
-To understand this phrase more clearly, however, let me explain its original expression.
+The definition and meanings are not that difficult, I think.
+To understand this word more clearly, however, let me explain its grammatical components in detail, one by one.

-- matase – 待たせ (またせ) : the noun form of the verb, “mataseru”, which means ‘to keep someone or something waiting’ in Japanese.
+- matase – 待たせ (またせ) : the stem part of the verb, “mataseru”, which means ‘to keep someone waiting’ in Japanese.

-When we meet new Japanese phrases, we should check their origins and grammatical components in detail to understand their meanings clearly and deeply.
-In many cases, origins and grammatical components tell us a lot about the meanings of the phrases they form.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “omatase” through the detailed check above.

-Then, let me explain how to use “omatase” through the example sentence below.
+So far, I’ve explained the definition and meanings of “omatase” together with its grammatical components.
+Then, let me explain how to use it through the example sentence below.

 Example: how to say “sorry to have kept you waiting” in Japanese